bocks/fotos/README.md

 ## Project Overview

-Most people have hundreds of photos stored in countless websites.
+Many people have hundreds of photos stored across countless websites.
 It takes a significant amount of time to scroll through all of your photos to find your best memories from years ago.
-With Foto Time, we give you access to your memories.
-Choose a time range and we'll pick out a few photos from that time period.
-All of your photo stories are saved with Foto Time so you can review them anytime.
+With Foto Time, we give you easy access to your memories: simply choose a time range and we'll select a small sampling of photos from that time period.
+All of your photo stories are saved with Foto Time so you can review or share them anytime.

 ## Feature Additions

-Our team added the following features to the existing [formidable-coffee/fotos](https://github.com/formidable-coffee/fotos) project.
+Our team added the following features to the existing [formidable-coffee/fotos](https://github.com/formidable-coffee/fotos) project:

 ### Edit & Delete Story Arcs

+A story arc can now be edited by changing its associated date range, or deleted entirely.

 ![Edit & Delete Story Arcs](mockups/screen-edit-story-arcs.png)

 ### Swap & Blacklist Photos from Story Arcs

+An undesired photo that appears in a story arc may be swapped out for a replacement and marked for exclusion in any future story arcs.

 ![Swap & Blacklist Photos from Story Arcs](mockups/screen-swap-photos.png)

 ### Create Photo Collage & Share to Facebook

+A story arc can now be compiled into a single collage and posted to that user's Facebook feed.

 ![Create Photo Collage & Share to Facebook](mockups/screen-photo-collage.png)